After a no-frills feed or have a crowd to please on a modest budget? Take a stroll down the Southern Hemisphere’s oldest Chinatown.

 Shanghai Dumpling House

 Shanghai Dumpling House has been cooking up northern Chinese classics for generations.
-Order them en mass, steamed, fried or floating in broth.
+Order them en masse, steamed, fried or floating in broth.
 Drop-in for a big feed on a budget or a quick bite between bars – complete with free, bottomless Chinese tea.
+You can even get a serve of 20 juicy veg dumplings for 10 bucks!

 Le Charme De Saigon